secretstartups/handbook/business-technology/team-member-enablement/onboarding101/index.html.md

 ### Laptop Setup: Linux

-There are no specific instructions to setting up
+There are no specific instructions to setting up a Linux device as this will depend on the flavor of Linux.
+Your best friend will be Google in this case!
+Please feel free to reach out in #Linux slack channel or #it_help for assistance!